BluRosie/hgss-monexpansion/README.md

 ### make all the overworld btx0 files
 the minisprites that appear in the overworld!  finally figured these out

+images don't need to be indexed

 put your a081 narc in the root folder as a081.narc (the output will overwrite this)

 run scripts/makeoverworldnarc.sh in the root directory.  this one currently requires wsl (cygwin or msys2 might work too), sadly

 insert narc a081 over top of what was previously there

+note that the \*\_shiny.png files are there solely for their palettes

 credits to KazoWAR for his tool that he updated in 2018, btx editor.  modified it to be a command line tool